cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 The flow of this process can be summarized in 3 steps:

   1. Import genesis file with missing fields
-  2. Create the app and initialize genesis with flag to fill the missing values
+  2. Populate the missing genesis values according to application/module logic.
-  3. Export updated genesis file
+  3. Export updated genesis file intended to be used for further usage with the `<app>d init` command

 To archieve this, every module needs to be able to generate the missing fields from the existing state.
 For example, on `x/supply/genesis.go`,